itenium-be/blog-posts/npm/reduxjs-toolkit/2025-02-27-reduxjs-toolkit-createSelector.md

 {% include github-stars.html url="toomuchdesign/re-reselect" desc="Enhance Reselect selectors with deeper memoization and cache management." %}

-As of Reselect v5, what you'd need this library for can now achieved with Reselect natively.
+As of Reselect v5, what you'd need this library for can now achieved with Reselect `createSelectorOptions` natively.